So I gave up on lists for work over a year ago having made them all of my life.

 Well honestly working this way has changed my life and I’d love for your to try it!

-I gave up writing lists as I realised there was a better way for me to keep on top of my tasks and stay even more productive plus practise gratitude in the process.
+I gave up writing lists as I realised there was a better way for me to keep on top of my tasks and stay even more productive plus practise gratitude and tune into my wellbeing in the process.

 I feel so good about it!